-Trahana as an ingredient is not much known outside the Greek community.
-For Greeks, it’s a popular pasta-like product that’s turned into winter soups or used to thicken recipes.
+Trahana is not well known outside Greece.
+It’s a popular pasta-like product that’s turned into winter soups or used to thicken recipes.
 Today’s Greek chefs have devised novel ways of cooking it.
 One way is to use it as a side dish with meats such as lamb.
 They combine it with tomato sauce and a little cinnamon, and it’s quite delectable that way.
 However, nothing beats trahana made into soup!

 Trahana is a healthful grain product made from crushed wheat and milk.
 As far as food groups go, it falls under the category of pasta, but it’s a type of pasta that is very high in protein due to its milk content.
 Made by Greek farmers since antiquity, it’s a way of preserving milk for the winter.
 Its unique sour taste is achieved through fermentation and drying.
 The fermentation produces lactic acid which lowers the trahana’s pH.
 The drying process reduces moisture content.
 Therefore, fermentation and drying allow trahana to be kept for a long time because it has been rendered inhospitable to pathogens.